The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: The Semantic Sufficiency Criterion (SSC)

 \subsection{The KDD Advantage: Universal Dataset Applicability}

-Because our evaluation protocol never ablates any of the two signals unlike heuristics given by MMStar \cite{10.5555/3737916.3738766}, the failures detected by the SSC are definitively \textit{architectural bottlenecks} and not dataset-induced artifacts.
-Consequently, this diagnostic toolkit provides a massive advantage for KDD researchers: it can be applied to any regular dataset \textbf{[RQ6]}.
+Because the protocol never ablates either signal (in contrast to MMStar \cite{10.5555/3737916.3738766}), failures detected by SSC can be attributed to \textit{architectural bottlenecks} rather than dataset-induced artifacts.
+Consequently, this diagnostic toolkit provides a great advantage for KDD researchers: it can be applied to any regular dataset \textbf{[RQ6]}.
 We no longer need to rely on specially vetted datasets to test models.
-The SSC seamlessly points out and quantifies architectural violations across the entirety of the multimodal data science spectrum.
+The SSC identifies and quantifies architectural violations across multimodal tasks.